jsjoeio/joeprevite.com/content/2020-03-06-rust-learning-plan-and-chapter-1-notes/index.md

 Hello and welcome!
 This might be the first time we meet so I thought I’d start this post off with a short introduction.

 I’m Joe and previously I worked with JavaScript building web apps and mobile apps.
 Now, I’m learning Rust both for personal reasons and work-related reasons.
-I work as a Developer Advocate in the DevTools/Languages space for the open source team.
 One of my primary focuses for this half of the year is Rust!

 Beyond that though, I am personally excited about Rust because: